SULEIMAN UBA GAYA

 Since his first appointment as editor in 1998, Gaya has edited a host of Nigerian publications, the most prominent of which include Leadership (daily), New Telegraph (Managing Editor), New Republican (MD/EIC), The Authority (Managing Editor), Today’s Impact (Executive Director), Concern Magazine (Executive Director), Jamhuriya Hausa newspaper (Publisher), Liberty Magazine (CEO/EIC), SkylimitT Media Group (CEO/EIC).

 With his epic book, Not Fit To Live, Gaya holds the record of being the youngest son of old Kano State to have authored a novel in English language.
 The book was published by The Triumph newspapers in 1990.
 With his second book, The Trail of Blood, he became a member of the Association of Nigerian Authors and the Society of Authors, England.

 He holds an MBA with the University of Liverpool (in-view).
 He was born in Kano on May 1, 1969, and is happily married with children.

-Dr Sam Amadi, a strategy and policy management expert, is a senior lecturer at Baze University, Abuja and a Visiting Research Fellow at the Nigerian Institute of Advanced Legal Studies.
+Sam Amadi PhD, a strategy and policy management expert, is a senior lecturer at Baze University, Abuja and a Visiting Research Fellow at the Nigerian Institute of Advanced Legal Studies.
 He was Chairman and CEO of the Nigerian Electricity Regulatory Commission (NERC) between 2010 and 2015, where he led a team of management and staff through the rigorous task of reforming the Nigerian electricity industry.

 His wealth of experience dates back from his early career as an editor for journals, and further developed into lecturing and advisory positions held in universities, government institutions and international organisations.